kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 - <a name="eip-allocations">`service.beta.kubernetes.io/aws-load-balancer-eip-allocations`</a> specifies a list of [elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) configuration for an internet-facing NLB.

     !!!note
-        - This configuration is optional and user can use it to assign static IP addresses to your NLB
+        - This configuration is optional, and you can use it to assign static IP addresses to your NLB
         - You must specify the same number of eip allocations as load balancer subnets [annotation](#subnets)
         - NLB must be internet-facing